 Worldwide e-learning market statistic.

-In this article, you’ll plunge into the e-learning industry, take a look at all its aspects, see tips on how to make an e-learning app, and get a detailed app development cost calculation.
+In this article, you’ll plunge into the e-learning industry, take a look at all its aspects, see tips on how to make an e-learning app (in addition to Healthcare LMS or one for other domains), and get a detailed app development cost calculation.

 Types of E-Learning Apps

 There are many apps on the e-learning market that are suitable for different situations and target audiences.
 There are several ways to classify e-learning.

 All e-learning solutions can be distinguished by learning tools and different metrics.
 Let’s take a closer look at each type of e-learning app you can pick for your app and see some examples.